Lissi Hansen, Ph.D., R.N.

 My main research interest focuses on end-of-life and palliative care in adults and older adults with end-stage liver disease patients and their families in particular.
 My prior research has looked at the strain family members experience when making life sustaining treatment decisions for an older adult, the process over time of making life sustaining treatment decisions from patients’, family members’, and health care professionals’ perspective, and pain and other symptoms experienced by patients with end-stage liver disease at the end of life.
 This work has evolved into two other areas of research a) symptoms and quality of life in patients with liver cancer and b) specific contributions to palliative care by intensive care unit nurses in the context of interdisciplinary intensive care practice.
 My work is multidisciplinary and includes expert collaborators from nursing, medicine, psychology, and medical anthropology.
-These collaborators come from OHSU and other health care systems (Portland Veteran Affairs Medical Center and Kaiser Permanente Northwest).
+These collaborators come from OHSU and other health care systems (VA Portland Health Care System).
 The goal of my research is to develop cost effective interventions to improve end of life and palliative care provided to adults and older adults and their families across health care settings.

 Education2003 John A. Hartford Foundation Postdoctoral Fellowship, School of Nursing, University of Washington

 2001 PhD, Nursing, School of Nursing, Oregon Health & Science University